Page Contents

 Once we had signed the waiver it was time to head over to the plane, a DHC-2 Beaver, to meet our pilot Fred.
 He helped us to our seats, 6 in total; 5 passengers and the pilot.

-Sometimes travelling alone has it’s perks, as being the odd one out meant I got the co-pilot spot, right up front.
-You might think I’m joking, but I genuinely had all the controls Fred had.
-Let’s hope I don’t have to use them!
+Travelling alone has its perks, since I was the odd one out, I got the co-pilot seat right up front.
+And no, I’m not joking!
+I actually had the same controls as Fred, our pilot.
+Let’s just hope I didn’t have to use them!

 This is the Best Seaplane Tour in San Francisco